 ImmunogenX completed Phase 2 of its study, called CeliacShield, where researchers set out to determine the drug’s effectiveness in a general population of celiac disease patients.

-In Phase 2, 25 participants with celiac disease on a gluten-free diet were given 1,200 mg of latiglutenase each day for six weeks while another 25 participants were given a placebo.
+In Phase 2, 25 participants with celiac disease on a gluten-free diet were given 1,200 mg of latiglutenase each day for six weeks; another 25 participants were given a placebo.

 Researchers found those who received latiglutenase experienced 88 percent less damage to the upper portion of their small intestinal lining than those on the placebo.
 You can read the full Phase 2 study results in this article.

-Under Principal Investigator Joseph Murray, MD at the Mayo Clinic, in 2022, researchers confirmed that latiglutenase protects patients from mucosal damage caused by gluten.
-It also found that the drug protected patients from adverse clinical effects of gluten consumption, and for the first time, they found latiglutenase is about 95 percent effective at eliminating gluten in the stomach.
+Researchers also found that the drug protected patients from adverse clinical effects of gluten consumption and is 95 percent effective at eliminating gluten in the stomach.

 AN-PEP (Aspergillus Niger prolyl endoprotease) is an enzyme used in GliadinX and other digestive enzymes and dietary supplements that researchers say will degrade gluten in the stomach.
 (Source: National Celiac Association)

-KumaMax is a potent digestive enzyme designed to break down gluten in the digestive system.
-The drug is said to not only prevent painful symptoms that come with exposure to gluten, but also prevent small intestinal damage from accidental gluten ingestion.
+KumaMax is another digestive enzyme designed to break down gluten in the digestive system.
+The drug is said to prevent painful symptoms and the intestinal damage that comes when a person with celiac disease is accidentally exposed to gluten.

-KumaMax also is for celiac patients on a gluten-free diet but who may accidentally ingest gluten through cross contamination.
-It has the potential to degrade the gluten before it enters the small intestine, according to Takeda, a pharmaceutical company that has committed $35 million to the research and development of KumaMax.
+KumaMax has the potential to degrade the gluten before it enters the small intestine, according to Takeda, a pharmaceutical company that has committed $35 million to the research and development of KumaMax.
 (Source: BioPharmaDive)

 Researchers in Finland are studying how nanoparticles containing gliadin can work in treating – and maybe one day curing – celiac disease.
 Right now, there is no cure for celiac disease.